 An easy drive from Los Angeles, San Bernardino, and many other major California cities, Morongo makes a perfect day trip with friends or family.

-Big Morongo Canyon Preserve is located just off State Route 62, the park is open year round.
-In order to protect the diverse life that the preserve supports, no camping, bikes, or pets are not permitted. website.
+Big Morongo Canyon Preserve is located just off State Route 62; the park is open year-round.
+No camping, bikes, or pets are permitted to protect the diverse life that the preserve supports.
+Website.
 Worried about the admission fee?
 Don’t be.
 There isn’t one!